-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

 Who says being a senior means you can’t still travel like you’re young?
 If you’re older and looking to make the most out of your travels, there are plenty of ways to have an adventure – in comfort and style – without breaking the bank!

-Whether you prefer to RV around the US or fly extravagantly across the world, you can travel well for pennies on the dollar by making the most of miles, points, and cash back from the best rewards credit cards for beginners, like the Chase Sapphire Preferred Card.
+Whether you prefer to RV around the U.S. or fly extravagantly across the world, you can travel well for pennies on the dollar by making the most of miles, points, and cash back from the best rewards cards for beginners, like the Chase Sapphire Preferred Card.
 These are all great picks for seniors, who often have healthy, well-established credit scores.

-Some cards offer senior-friendly perks like airport lounge access and early boarding, and the rewards you earn can easily offset the cost of flights, hotels, and more!
+Some cards offer senior-friendly perks like airport lounge access and early boarding, and the rewards you earn can easily offset the cost of flights, hotels and more.

+With a bit of strategy and planning ahead, you can travel safely and affordably and achieve your dreams.
 I’ll share some top tips for seniors looking to get away – no matter your age or travel style!